bluesnotred/camt2ofx/README.md

 # camt2ofx (compatible with Xero)

-Convert camt.053 (XML) files to OFX.
+Convert CAMT.052 or CAMT.053 (XML) files to OFX.

 We use this script to **reliably import** our ING bank transactions into Xero.